mancavesports3024/sports-card-investment/backend/GOOGLE_ADSENSE_SETUP.md

 # Google AdSense Setup Guide for Scorecard

 ## Overview
-This guide will help you set up Google AdSense on your Scorecard trading card tracking application to monetize your traffic effectively while maintaining a good user experience.
+This guide will help you set up Google AdSense on your Scorecard trading card tracking application to monetize your traffic effectively while maintaining a good user experience and complying with Google's policies.

+## 🚨 IMPORTANT: Policy Compliance Fix

+### Issue Resolved
+- **Problem**: Google-served ads on screens without publisher-content
+- **Solution**: Implemented content validation to ensure ads only appear on pages with sufficient content
+- **Status**: ✅ Fixed - Ads now only display on content-rich pages

+### What Was Fixed
+1. **Removed problematic ad unit** from HTML file that was serving ads outside main content
+2. **Added content validation** to AdSense components
+3. **Strategic ad placement** only on pages with sufficient content
+4. **Content length requirements** to ensure quality publisher content

 ## 🚀 What's Been Implemented